Kasherpete/kasherpete/README.md

 <h1><img/>Hey!
 Nice to see you 👋</h1>

 Welcome to my page!
 I'm Keagan, an aspiring programmer currently in high school in Tennessee, US.
 I love learning new things and helping others along their paths in software development, and watching open-source projects grow.
+[Check out my new website!!](https://keaganpeterson.dev)

 **💪 What I do**